_______________

 Distribution:

-Big Island, Maui, Oahu and French Frigate Shoals: also known from the
+Big Island, Maui, Oahu, Kauai and French Frigate Shoals: (Note 2)

 Observations and comments: